jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

    }

-   // default constructor (without arguments) Rectangle(){
+   // default constructor (without arguments) Rectangle()
+   {
      // no-args constructor need not be empty, for example, the following is valid std::cout << "Default constructor called" << std::endl;
    };

    //other public methods, including setters and getters for private member access

-   //destructors are needed in C++ if objects reside in the heap ~Rectangle();
+   // destructors are needed in C++ if objects reside in the heap (not required for the stack) ~Rectangle();
  };
 ```

 Note that garbage collection of the stack is automated in C++.
+The compiler will build a default destructor and call it when the object
+goes out of scope.

-To avoid memory leaks pertaining to the heap, one must call a destructor.
+To avoid memory leaks pertaining to the heap, one must define and then call a destructor.
+The destructor will release resources initialiased by
-Default constructors, through overloading, are available.
+the constructor, such as releasing pointers through the `delete` keyword.
+More to follow below.

 ## Instantiation, members and constructors ##